roxana-k/dynamic_modeling_plants_hare_lynx/README.md

 The code involves several parameters.

 #### General parameters
-t : time.
+t: time in months.
-y : vector containing population.
+y: vector containing population of plants, hares, and lynx.

 #### The b parameters refer to how full the two animals are
 b1 is the maximum amount of plants that can be eaten.